Research

 <Others>

-We have investigated life history traits, such as distribution, feeding, and growth at various life stages, of several fish species.
-The research interests are on the thermal responses of fishes in relation to climate change, the importance of species-specific habitats in early life stages, and mechanisms underlying the population dynamics.
-Field surveys and laboratory experiments have been conducted.
+We study life history traits, including distribution, feeding, and growth at various life stages, of several fish species.
+Our research focuses on thermal responses to climate change, the significance of species-specific habitats during early life stages, and mechanisms governing population dynamics.
+Both field surveys and laboratory experiments are employed.

 (Juvenile Japanese Spanish mackerel)